NinVoido/spotify-vpn/doc/man-sections/client-options.rst

       auth-user-pass up

   If ``up`` is present, it must be a file containing username/password on 2 lines.
-If the password line is missing, OpenVPN will prompt for one.
+If the password line is missing, spotify will prompt for one.

   If ``up`` is omitted, username/password will be prompted from the console.